JU-Computer-Club/JU-ForkMe/README.md

     git push origin master
     ```

-5.Go back to your **Github forked Repository** and check if you see your new files.
+5. Go back to your **Github forked Repository** and check if you see your new files.
 If everything goes right, you will see your name on *Contributors* list on the *README* file and clicking on *Click Me* will open up your own profile card!
 <br>
 Now you are ready to create your first **Pull Request!**.